ode2spot/KiCad_EE_Library/README.md

 4) click Add 3D Shape and navigate to desired 3D model

-built-in 3D models can be found in kicad-extras -> modules
+built-in 3D models can be found at "~/Seed/Resources/KiCad_GIT_Library/kicad-packages3D/" which is downloaded from the KiCad git page

-###3D Exporting
+### 3D Exporting

 To generate a 3D .dae board file: run "kicadStepDAE [BoardFileName]" from the BoardFileName's directory